irods-contrib/irods_auth_plugin_openid/README.md

 "openid_provider": <the-provider-shortname>
 ```
 8. iRODS v4.2.3 is installed
+9. iRODS SSL is configured server-side.
+This is a strict requirement.
+Authentication with an iRODS server over the OpenID scheme will always use SSL/TLS and it will fail if no certificate is configured. (see: [server-ssl-setup](https://docs.irods.org/4.2.3/plugins/pluggable_authentication/#server-ssl-setup))

 ## Use
 Now this plugin can be installed on an iRODS server, and on the client system which will be used to access the iRODS server.